Monday, November 28, 2011

 Lake Okeechobee rim canal, the run to Moore Haven

 We were the only boat at the lock at Moore Haven.
 The channel turns left from the lake rim and immediately enters the lock.
 The Lock-master told us we were the day's 19th lock, joking he had had enough business for one day.
 He would have one more as ten miles downstream from the lock we met "Vivian," a big, red tug boat headed past us for Moore Haven.
-We couldn't help but be mesmerized by a group a kids and young adults swimming in the waterway right after we left the Moore Haven Lock.
+We couldn't help but be mesmerized by a group of kids and young adults swimming in the waterway right after we left the Moore Haven Lock.
 They had put a stepladder down into the dark, murky water to get up and down the steep bank.
 A local sheriff sat with his car parked alongside the pickup trucks and chatted with the adults watching the kids swim and have a grand time.
 Yes, there is still an America out there.
 Charles Kuwalt would have been proud.

 We had planned to stay at the Hendry Isles Marina, but after a cursory examination of the facilities, and not seeing the fuel pump, we decided to travel on to Labelle.
 After several minutes back on the waterway however, our "skipper" again got the grim look on his face and throttled back to idle.
 "We're almost out of gas," he said, as he tapped the gauge with his finger.
 It was now an hour to sunset.
 We had between 1/8 and 1/4 of a tank of gas, more than enough for the run to Labelle.
 But now worry and dread set in.
 After the refueling yesterday, I wasn't concerned.
 We hadn't taken on a little more than 40 gallons yesterday, so we should have had twenty or so to go.
 No matter.
 Nothing, absolutely nothing, makes boating more fun than two wives who are scared out of their wits.
 We motored on slowly, and found we were just around a bend from the Ortona Lock.